 “I work for an NGO here, teaching immigrants how to speak.”

-So the conversation went, exchanging pleasantries and making small talk.
-He told us more about the local cuisine and gave us recommendations for places to see in Santiago.
-After coffee, the man had me try a couple of the local liquors.
+The man told us more about the local cuisine and gave us recommendations for places to see in Santiago.
+After coffee, he had me try a couple of the local liquors.
 By the time I left, I had downed two shots in addition to the wine, making me a bit tipsy.
 It wasn’t long before we had finished talking and parted ways; but this short conversation is one of my favorite memories from the camino.
 It felt wonderful to have two local people welcome us like that.

 The rest of the evening we spent resting and chatting with the Canadians and the Puerto Ricans.
 Soon we were off to sleep, ready for our next day.